Wrinkle Paint Bedside Table Lamp

 The parts used for this lamp are typical Cosack Leuchten.
 The BJB socket is often used for other lamps by this company.
 Often in combination with VLM Components switches.

 Do you have a catalogue picture or an idea about this lamp?
-Please use the contact form to maken this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.

 The Gebrüder Cosack (Gecos) company was founded in 1848 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack.
 In the beginning they made liturgical items and crosses made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.
 Cosack is the oldest Neheim lamp factory.